Couples’ Drug and Alcohol Rehab for Addiction Treatment

 Signs of substance abuse in couples include:4

-- Using higher amounts of or more frequent doses of the substance than originally intended.
+- Using greater amounts of or more frequent doses of a substance than originally intended.

 - Failing to meet obligations at work, home, or school because of substance use.

-- Giving up activities you once enjoyed to use drugs or drink.
+- Giving up activities you once enjoyed to use drugs or drink alcohol.

 - Using substances in situations where it’s unsafe to do so (such as while driving or while taking care of children).

 - Frequent arguments about drinking or drug abuse, or things that can be related to substance use, such as financial problems, not meeting responsibilities at home, staying out late, or not coming home at all.